The ATLAS Fast TracKer system: Hardware and firmware

 Tracks are required to pass a $\chi^2$ selection before being sent to the \ac{HW} FPGA.
 Up to one hit in the additional four layers is allowed to be missing or dropped in a recovery fit as in Section~\ref{sec:AUX}.
 When using all four \acp{EXTF} on the board, two of the \acp{EXTF} each receive their input data via pass-through from one of the primary \acp{EXTF}.
 Configuration and monitoring data are read in and out through the VME interface.
 The firmware design is illustrated in Figure~\ref{fig:ssb_extf}.
 Up to 80\% of the logic resources and 90\% of the memory of the FPGA are used in the design.

 Constants for extrapolation and track fitting are stored on external RLDRAM, accessed with a 400~MHz DDR clock.
 Two chips per EXTF, with memory totalling 576~Mb, are available for the extrapolation constants, and four chips per EXTF, totalling 1152~Mb, are available for the track-fitting constants.
+The constants used during comissioning were at most 70 and 550~Mb in size for the Extrapolator and Track Fitter respectively.

 The \ac{HW} FPGA has two primary functions on the SSB.
 First, the \ac{HW} combines the event data streams from up to four EXTF FPGAs.
 Second, it searches for and removes any duplicate tracks from the combined data stream and outputs the filtered event data stream to either the ROS or FLIC.
 In addition to its primary functions, the \ac{HW} also provides monitoring and histogramming of output track parameters.
 As in the \ac{EXTF} FPGA, these monitoring data are read out over the VME interface.
 A top-level block diagram for the firmware is shown in Figure~\ref{fig:ssb_hw}.